bphamt/ec0.5/EC0-report.md

 ## Answer

-The example figure below shows the growth in the number of websites between 1993 and 1996.
+The example figure below shows dogs vs cats, in terms of how much they miss you relative to the time you are gone

 ![image](https://github.com/bphamt/ec0.5/blob/main/Dogs-vs-Cats-How-much-they-miss-you-relative-to-the-time-you-are-gone.png)